kalxas/rasdaman/doc/main/04_ql-guide.rst

 The output of a polygon query is a new array with dimensions corresponding to the bounding box of the polygon vertices, and further restricted to the collection's spatial domain.
-The data in the array consists of null values where cells lie outside the polygon and otherwise consists of the data in the collection where the corresponding cells lie inside the polygon.
-This could change the nullvalues stored outside the polygon from one nullvalue to another nullvalue, in case a range of nullvalues is used.
-By default, the smallest available nullvalue will be utilized for the complement of the polygon.
+The data in the array consists of null values where cells lie outside the polygon (or 0 values if no null values are associated with the array) and otherwise consists of the data in the collection where the corresponding cells lie inside the polygon.
+This could change the null values stored outside the polygon from one null value to another null value, in case a range of null values is used.
+By default, the first available null value will be utilized for the complement of the polygon.

 An illustrative example of a polygon clipping is the right triangle with vertices located at ``(0,0,0)``, ``(0,10,0)`` and ``(0,10,10)``, which can be